- 1.The Importance of Online Reviews for Restaurants

 1. Online reviews are an excellent marketing tool

 Potential customers will always trust other customers over the brand itself.
+That is the beauty of social proof marketing.
 While your own promotional and advertising efforts will surely bring in new clients, there’s nothing better than the support of other customers who vouch for the quality of your products.

 Think of online reviews as advertisements you don’t have to pay for.
 If you do your best to offer excellent customer service, the reviews will speak for themselves.
 Online reviews are now the equivalent of people recommending restaurants to their friends and family.